 The Falconer St Band (Facilitator – Andy Williamson)

 The Falconer St Band is a rollicking, rampaging juggernaut of bellicose big band blaring and street band strut.
 From ska & rocksteady to smouldering soul jazz, the Falconer St Band is home to many of Fitzroy High School’s woodwind and brass students.

-Filharmonico takes the ensemble’s favourite tunes – from Josh Pyke to The Zombies to Studio Gibli repertoire – and arranges them to suit their musical needs.
+Filharmonico takes the ensemble’s favourite tunes in Pop, Latin, Jazz and Rock and arranges them to suit their musical needs.
 Learning new tunes by reading music and by ear, the Filharmonica write out charts of new tunes as a group.
-Students learn about pop song form (verse, pre-chorus, chorus, verse, pre-chorus, chorus, bridge, double chorus, outro, fade out etc. etc.).
+Students learn about pop song form (verse, pre-chorus, chorus, verse, pre-chorus, chorus, bridge, double chorus, outro, fade out etc.) and a variety of styles and genres.
 Students own ideas are highly encouraged!